jasonb194/WoWToken/PRIVACY_POLICY.md

 We may update this Privacy Policy from time to time.
 When we do:
 - We will update the "Last Updated" date
-- Significant changes will be announced through the Bot or our GitHub repository
+- Significant changes will be announced through our GitHub repository
 - Continued use of the Bot after changes constitutes acceptance
-- You will be notified of material changes that affect your rights

 ### 10.2 Version History